elkhorn-heavy/walkthroughs/overthewire/natas/level_17.md

    password substring guess
 5. Call the web server with an HTTP request duplicating what happens when the form is submitted
 6. Check the response from the web server.
-It is returns in more than five seconds, the then the next character of the password has been found.
+If it returns in more than five seconds, then the next character of the password has been found.
 For less than five seconds the password guess was wrong and change to the next character